-This is the most recent entry on the list, but I’ve seen it a few times now and it has not lost its impact at all.
+This is the most recent entry on the list, but I’ve seen it a few times now and it has not lost its impact.
 The scares in The Conjuring work because James Wan is an incredibly skilled director who knows how to scare the living hell out of an audience.
 This scene is so scary because it’s so well directed.
 The set up is obvious, but that almost makes it creepier.
 You’re expecting this one and it still works.
 That’s pretty impressive.

 Caves are scary.
 Being trapped in the dark in a claustrophobic setting is scary.
 What I love most about The Descent is that it’s so long into the movie before the monsters actually show up.
 It works, too.
 When we see that first crawler, it comes out of nowhere and changes the course of the entire film.
 It’s in the background.
 Suddenly, it’s just there and it works so well.
 My only complaint is that I wish the trailers hadn’t spoiled this moment.

-Barlow’s First Appearance in Salem’s Lot
+Barlow’s Initial Appearance in Salem’s Lot

 This was probably the one that terrified me most as a kid.
 Barlow’s scary enough on his own in this movie without needing any kind of jump scare, which only makes this scene all the more terrifying.
-There’s a glimpse of his hand as the jail cell opens, it starts to fog up and then BOOM.
+There’s a glimpse of his hand as the jail cell opens, it starts to fog up and then boom.
 Barlow’s face is revealed in a full close up and he snarls.
 Poor Ned Tibbits is so scared he can’t scream and no one watching it can blame him.